Kevin Martin (British musician)

 Kevin Richard Martin, often known under his recording alias The Bug, is an English musician and music producer.
 Martin moved from Weymouth to London around 1990 and is now currently based in mainland Europe.
-He has been active for over two decades in the genres of dub, jazzcore, industrial hip hop, dancehall, and dubstep.
+He has been active for over three decades in the genres of dub, jazzcore, industrial hip hop, dancehall, and dubstep.

 Martin's projects include GOD, Techno Animal, Ice, Curse of the Golden Vampire, Pressure and, most recently, King Midas Sound (with poet Roger Robinson and singer/visual artist Kiki Hitomi) and The Bug vs Earth.

 Early life

 Martin first became interested in music as a teenager going to Handsome Dick's, a record store in Weymouth, Dorset, England, UK.
 At the same time, he was introduced to the music of Joy Division, the Sex Pistols, Captain Beefheart, the Birthday Party and Throbbing Gristle.
 He has described his initial interest in music as stemming from his difficult family situation during his childhood, adding, "It seemed like everything that I hated about English conservative monoculture was being burned and turned upside down through music," and "post-punk music was tearing up rule books and asking questions of everything, particularly structure in terms of music, art, politics, you know, the law."

 Martin first began making music after he was attracted to a do-it-yourself (DIY) aesthetic.
 He first worked with a four-track recorder and effects pedal, saying, "[I] was interested in everything that wasn't harmony, melody, and conservative musical structure.
 Dub seemed to tear everything to shreds, burn it up, and rearrange the embers" (referring to dub music).
 He described his early experiences of music in London as being very influential in his style and appreciation of music, especially after he experienced Iration Steppas and The Disciples in the early 1990s.
 He described his experience in the London music scene as taking a while to sync his ears up to ragga and digital dancehall, two genres of music in which he has become well known.